 Newer technologies, such as UV lights and hydrogen peroxide vapors, are showing promising results, while studies on bleach and other chemical disinfectants has been mixed.
 Until randomized and controlled studies are performed, however, hospitals may never know which disinfecting and sterilization procedures truly work.

 Hospitals are required to maintain a sanitary environment.
 If you acquired an infection or were injured due to a postoperative infection, you could be entitled to compensation for your additional injuries, medical costs and pain and suffering.
-Contact the expert attorneys at Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call (203) 487-5716 or contact us online to get started.
+Visit the expert attorneys at Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation or contact us online to get started.